secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 ### Iterations to Compaas

 We have now completed two compensation reviewed utilizing Compaas.
-Based on some awesome feedback from our GitLab team during [Annual Compensation Review](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/80) and [Catch-up Compensation Review](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/173), we are working to have the following iterations to our process in Compaas.
+Based on some awesome [Annual Compensation Review feedback](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/80) and [Catch-up Compensation Review feedback](https://gitlab.com/gitlab-com/people-group/total-rewards/-/issues/173) from our GitLab team, we are working to have the following iterations to our process in Compaas.
 There are certain items that we may not be able to have implemented since any change to Compaas updates their tool for all clients.
 Where that is the case we will outline that it is a limitation for future reference.

 The following iterations are expected to be live for FY22 Annual Compensation Review:
 * Implement Proxy Access for People Business Partners.
 People Business Partner currently have access to a report, but the goal is to have this access expanded to admin access for their parts of the organization.